ff888/Ski-Jumping-Database-Project/README.md

       - [yes] tabular pdf scraper for individuals
       - [yes] text pdf scraper for individuals

-    [no] Pdf scraper for team competition starts from 2002.
+    [yes] Pdf scraper for team competition starts from 2002.
     [no] handle disqualification rows

 ---